AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 ![Event data from the Offline Purchase events file](../assets/data-generator/images/validation-profile-events.png)

 ## Next steps

+If you would like to learn about Adobe Journey Optimizer, this sandbox contains everything you need to take the [Journey Optimizer challenges](https://experienceleague.adobe.com/docs/journey-optimizer-learn/challenges/introduction-and-prerequisites.html)

 If you would like to learn about merge policies, data governance, query service, and the segment builder, jump over to [lesson 11 in the Getting Started for Data Architects and Data Engineers tutorial](https://experienceleague.adobe.com/docs/platform-learn/getting-started-for-data-architects-and-data-engineers/create-merge-policies.html?lang=en).
 The earlier lessons of this other tutorial have you manually build everything that was just populated by these Postman collections--enjoy the head start!